16 December (film): Plot

-Major General Vir Vijay Singh, Vikram, Sheeba, and Victor, who are Indian Revenue Service officers belonging to the Department of Revenue Intelligence, and have been wrongly implicated in the killing of their corrupt superior officer and removed from service, are hired by the Chief of the same agency to investigate a series of large money laundering.
+Major General Vir Vijay Singh, Vikram, Sheeba, and Victor, who are Indian Revenue Service officers belonging to the Department of Revenue Intelligence and have been wrongly implicated in the killing of their corrupt superior officer and removed from service, are hired by the Chief of the same agency to investigate a series of large money launderings.
 Vikram and Sheeba share some romance.
-The team is equipped with hi-tech equipment such as mini spy cameras, computers, the internet and other communication devices.
+The team is equipped with hi-tech equipment such as mini spy cameras, computers, the internet, and other communication devices.
 Through various encounters, they discover that the money is being transferred to a Swiss Bank account.
-By means of an Indian employee, Sonal Joshi working in the Auckland, New Zealand branch of the same bank, they investigate the account in New Zealand and, with her help, find that the money is being transferred to an international terrorist organization named Kaala Khanjar.
+By means of an Indian employee, Sonal Joshi, working in the Auckland, New Zealand, branch of the same bank, they investigate the account in New Zealand and, with her help, find that the money is being transferred to an international terrorist organization named Kaala Khanjar.
 This organization, working in conjunction with terrorist Dost Khan, manages to smuggle a Russian-made nuclear bomb into India.
 Dost Khan plans to explode the nuclear uvva on the same day, 16 December.

 Although the ruling dictator of Pakistan surrendered unconditionally to India during the Indo-Pakistani War of 1971, some of the hard-lined Pakistani soldiers were bitter and angry at the surrender, as they wanted to continue fighting the Indians until their last breath.
-They retreated in silence and later formed their own groups of communal soldiers to carry out terrorists attacks against neighboring India.
+They retreated in silence and later formed their own groups of communal soldiers to carry out terrorist attacks against neighboring India.

-Led by Dost Khan, a hardliner Pakistani army officer, who, against his wishes, had to surrender after the end of the 1971 war, the terrorists planned to take an act of revenge by having a nuclear explosion in the heart of New Delhi.
+Led by Dost Khan, a hardliner Pakistani army officer who, against his wishes, had to surrender after the end of the 1971 war, the terrorists planned to take an act of revenge by having a nuclear explosion in the heart of New Delhi.
 They transport it into a music competition disguised as a musical instrument.
-When Vir Vijay Singh discovers the plan, he plans to find out the location of the nuclear bomb as soon as possible by taking the help of Remote Radiation Sensors in satellites and innumerable beggars in the city.
+When Vir Vijay Singh discovers the plan, he plans to find out the location of the nuclear bomb as soon as possible by taking the help of remote radiation sensors in satellites and innumerable beggars in the city.
 This helps the team zero in on the location.

 After they overpower most of the terrorists in a commando operation, Dost Khan learns about it and sets the nuclear bomb to explode in a few minutes.
-This creates a lot of problem for Vijay Vir Singh, as the bomb can be defused only by the exclusive voice command of Dost Khan saying: Dulhan Ki Vidaai Ka Waqt Badalna Hai.
+This creates a lot of problems for Vijay Vir Singh, as the bomb can be defused only by the exclusive voice command of Dost Khan saying: Dulhan Ki Vidaai Ka Waqt Badalna Hai.
 They adopt a novel way to do it by speaking to Dost Khan and making him say fragments of this sentence without making him realize that it was being done to defuse the bomb.
 After the conversation is over, they synthesize the sentence to defuse the bomb just in time.